-- 1. UK results are based on FRS data, not data from the EU-SILC.
-These data relate to 2019/20.
-However, from 2012 to 2017, the EU-SILC makes use of data from the FRS. - 2.
+- 1. UK results are based on FRS data, not data from the EU-SILC. - 2.
 The reference time period for UK data is (generally) the last month, rather than the previous year (as for other countries in the EU-SILC).